Sign In / Sign Out

 Yes!
 ASU Online students are encouraged to participate in university graduation ceremonies.
 More information can be found on the University Ceremonies website.

 Yes.
-Online students can order a Sun Card, ASU’s official student ID, by emailing the following information to
+Online students can order a Sun Card, ASU’s official student ID, by completing a Sun Card Request form.

 ASU instructors and faculty use a variety of methods to share materials, have students interact, and to be able to monitor student’s progress throughout the course.